Prachi-Gore/blog-shiny/README.md

-# blog on how to make web app with shiny
+# blog on how to create web app with shiny

 <h3>Tech Stack Used</h3>
  <ul>